-• Each applicant must submit one formal High School Report from their current counselor to share their high school transcript.
+One.
+Only one counselor can upload a transcript on your behalf.
 The official high school transcript must come from this High School Report.
 Applicants who have additional transcripts from college coursework may submit them within the application, but this is not required.